embrace-io/embrace-docs/docs/ios/5x/integration/linking-embrace.md

 ## Carthage

-Carthage is a dependency manager for iOS applications, you can learn more about it [here](https://github.com/Carthage/Carthage).
+Carthage is a dependency manager for iOS applications; You can learn more about it [here](https://github.com/Carthage/Carthage).
 Carthage handles less of the integration for you so there will be more manual steps.
 However, you get to retain more control over how your project is built and linked.
 Note that